Tipser/slate/docs-v3/elements/source/includes/_analytics.md

 ## Events structure

-Each event passed to `tipserEventsCallback` function follows the following structure:
+Each event passed to `analyticsHandler` function follows the following structure:

 ```yaml
 {